Conan: Progressive Learning to Reason Like a Detective over Multi-Scale Visual Evidence: Introduction

-Motivated by these challenges, we aim to equip MLLMs with multi-step, evidence-grounded video reasoning skills, analogous to how Conan as a detective (Figure~\ref{fig:teaser}): Specifically, our framework identifies relevant frames at multiple scales (including both contextual and evidence frames) reasons over cross-frame clues to form coherent chains of deduction, and decides whether to draw the final conclusion or continue exploring the video.
-Achieving this goal raises two core challenges: 1) \textbf{How to automatically construct a high-quality evidence-based reasoning dataset} that explicitly captures evidence localization, multi-step deductive reasoning, and confident action decision, and 2) \textbf{How to design effective training procedure and objectives}.
+Motivated by these limitations, we aim to equip MLLMs with multi-step, evidence-grounded video reasoning skills, analogous to how Conan acts as a detective (Figure~\ref{fig:teaser}): Specifically, our framework identifies relevant frames at multiple scales (context and evidence frames), reasons over cross-frame clues to form coherent chains of deduction, and decides whether to draw the final conclusion or continue exploring the video.
+Achieving this goal raises two core challenges: 1) \textbf{How to automatically construct a high-quality evidence-based reasoning dataset} that explicitly captures evidence localization, multi-step deductive reasoning, and confident action decision.
+2) \textbf{How to design training curriculum for effective acquisition of visual reasoning across multi-scale evidence}.

-To tackle the first challenge, we introduce Conan-91k, a large-scale dataset for Conan-style evidence reasoning.
-Built upon the key-frame identification dataset GenS-Video-150K~\cite{yao-etal-2025-generative}, we develop an automated pipeline to generate interleaved video-text reasoning traces using the advanced reasoning LLM Kimi K2, as illustrated in Figure~\ref{Fig:data_example}.
-Each reasoning trace contains three key components: 1) \textbf{Frame Identification} distinguishes between evidence, contextual and irrelevant frames 2) \textbf{Evidence Reasoning} conducts textual reasoning over the question and accumulated visual clues 3) \textbf{Action Decision} decides whether to sample additional frames or reach the final conclusion.
+To tackle the \textbf{first} challenge, we introduce Conan-91k, a large-scale dataset for Conan-style evidence reasoning.
+Built upon the key-frame identification dataset GenS-Video-150K~\cite{yao-etal-2025-generative}, we develop an automated pipeline to generate interleaved video-text reasoning traces using the advanced LLM Kimi K2~\cite{team2025kimi}, as illustrated in Figure~\ref{Fig:data_example}.
+Each reasoning trace contains three key components: a) \textbf{Frame Identification} distinguishes among evidence, context, and distractor frames. b) \textbf{Evidence Reasoning} conducts textual reasoning over the question and accumulated visual clues. c) \textbf{Action Decision} decides whether to retrieve additional frames or reach the final conclusion.
+Furthermore, we propose an evidence difficulty-aware sampling strategy to facilitate progressive training from simple to complex reasoning, producing 60k samples (Conan-CoT-60k) for SFT and 31k samples (Conan-RLVR-31k) for RL.